7 Night Markets in Singapore That Add to the City's Glorious Nightlife

 5. Katong Square Lifestyle And Vintage Market

-The market for all vintage collectors, Katong Square Lifestyle And Vintage Market is set up multiple times a year at Katong Square in Singapore.
-It is no doubt the one true blue night market of Singapore, famous for its numerous booths that sell all things vintage- from watches and jewellery to haute couture and vinyl records.
+The market for all vintage collectors, Katong Square Lifestyle And Vintage Market, is set up multiple times a year at Katong Square in Singapore.
+It is undoubtedly Singapore's one true blue night market, famous for its numerous booths that sell everything vintage- from watches and jewelry to haute couture and vinyl records.
 This night market pops up multiple times a year, and items are sold at a 50% discount on the marked price!
-Well known pop-ups at the market are also plenty, including The Retro Factory, Memory Lane and The Great Vinyl Exchange; while options for entertainment are also numerous here, in the form of old school DJs and local bands who never fail to engage the audience in an electrifying performance.
+Well-known pop-ups at the market are also plenty, including The Retro Factory, Memory Lane, and The Great Vinyl Exchange.
+At the same time, options for entertainment are also numerous here, in the form of old-school DJs and local bands who never fail to engage the audience in an electrifying performance.
 After a long day of shopping, you can gorge on the katong laksa or kaya toast that is served here to end an eventful day on a perfect note!

 Known for: Vintage items, Clothing, Accessories,